 Bicycling Marathon Vistula 1200 is a gravel bikepacking race dedicated to advanced and experienced bikers*.
 Course of the race follows the Vistula river - the biggest Polish river.
-The race starts on the 6th of July 2019 at 8:00 in PTTK Shelter "Przysłop" underneath Barania Mt. at 951 m. next to Wykapy Czarnej Wisełki (Vistula river spring); Finish line will be located in Gdansk at 1m over sea level.
+The race starts on the 3th of July 2021 in PTTK Shelter "Przysłop" underneath Barania Mt. at 951 m. next to Wykapy Czarnej Wisełki (Vistula river spring); Finish line will be located in Gdansk at 1m over sea level.
 On your way you will cover almost 1200 km of effort, dedication, rivalry, wilderness and being in touch with nature and history, you will not find in any other place in Europe.

 Rules of Vistula 1200 are quite simple:

 - You need to cover the course with your bike, powered by the strength of you muscle in accordance to these rules.

 - Only crossing the river can be done only using floating vessels.

 - It is not permitted in any way whatsoever to use outside support from third parties.
 It means that, if you want to ride in clean pants, you have to carry them with you, wash them or buy them on the way.
 This rule applies to every aspect of covering the course of BMV1200 including: food, drinks, sleep and bike repairs.
 Everybody has to have fair chances.

 - Participants are allowed to help each other.